osswaldo/OctCarb/README.md

+# NGCs
+Non-graphitic carbons (NGCs) are an important class of material used in acadameical research, industrial development and commercial applications.
+In the most of the cases, the microstructure is directly related to the macroscopical physical properties such as the high electric conductivity or chemical resitance.
+Using wide-angle X-ray/neutron scattering (WAXS/WANS) data or the resulting pair-distribution-function (PDF), the microstructure can be determined by using the model of Ruland & Smarsly (2002).
+The PDF analysis is still in progress and not maintained.

+All content in this repository is manly based on the following publications:
+* Ruland, W. and Smarsly, B. M. (2002), X-ray scattering of non-graphitic carbon: an improved method of evaluation.
+J. Appl.
+Cryst., 35, 624-633, [doi:10.1107/S0021889802011007](https://doi.org/10.1107/S0021889802011007)
+* Faber, K., Badaczewski, F., Oschatz, M., Mondin, G., Nickel, W., Kaskel, S., Smarsly, B. M. (2014), In-Depth Investigation of the Carbon Microstructure of Silicon Carbide-Derived Carbons by Wide-Angle X-ray Scattering, J. Phys.
+Chem.
+C., 118, 29, 15705-15715, [doi:10.1021/jp502832x](https://doi.org/10.1021/jp502832x)
+* Pfaff, T., Simmermacher, M. & Smarsly, B. M. (2018), *CarbX*: a program for the evaluation of wide-angle X-ray scattering data of non-graphitic carbons, J. Appl.
+Cryst., 51, 219-229, [doi:10.1107/S1600576718000195](https://doi.org/10.1107/S1600576718000195)

 # Where is what to find
-This SI contains instruction videos, installation tutorials als examples refinement for the analysis of wide-angle X-ray/neutron (WAXS/WANS) scattering data of non-graphitic carbons (NGCs) using the Ruland & Smarsly (2002) algorithm.
+This repository contains instruction videos, installation tutorials als examples refinement for the analysis of wide-angle X-ray/neutron (WAXS/WANS) scattering data of non-graphitic carbons (NGCs) using the Ruland & Smarsly (2002) algorithm.

-## SI-files
-### Supporting information part A – Octave installation and examples
-* S1.
-Overview of all used parameters
-* S2.
-Implementation and calculation time consumption of nu
-* S3.
-Results of the refined samples for the verification of the used software including the calculation times for the WAXS refinements
-* S4.
-Tests for fitting the (004)-region of the LSPP-1200 WANS-data
-* S5.
-Download and usage of iObs
-* S6.
-Installation and updates of Octave
-* S7.
-Usage of Octave
-* S8.
-Example refinement
-* S8.9.
-Common errors during the refinement (see the file Octave/readme.PDF).
-* S8.10.
-Initial refinement script lines 1 – 134
-* S8.11.
-Refinement script lines 1 – 134 after the manual fitting
-* S9.
-Octave cannot always calculate parameter errors - what to do

-### Supporting information part B – Correction/fine treatment of WAXS/WANS data and mathematical background
-* S11.
-Incoherent scattering and correction terms
-* S12.
-General intensity correction terms
-* S13.
-Atomic form factors
-* S14.
-Incoherent scattering - theoretical and calculated data
-* S15.
-Background correction for wide-angle neutron scattering

 ## Example refinement
 Hence, the refinement scripts for *Octave* as well as the corresponding "iObs.oct" file can be found.
 Normally, "WAXS Fit-Routine-IUCr.m" should be used and only if the error bars from the refinement parameters are from interest, but cannot be calculated, try the script "WAXS Fit-Routine-IUCr with additional step all-without-normalization.m".

 ### Good fit
-An example for a "good" *Octave* fit with the important fit regions marked in green (important), yellow (nice to have) and red (unimportant) (Figure 06 of the main article).
+An example for a "good" *Octave* fit with the important fit regions marked in green (important), yellow (nice to have) and red (unimportant).

 ### WAXS Steps
 An example refinement with given scattering data and examples/scripts for each refinement step.